Cheesehyvel/magesim-wotlk/.github/ISSUE_TEMPLATE/missing-item.md

 ---

+Please include:
-Please include the item name in the title and a link to the item on any wotlk database (like wotlkdb.com or wowhead).
+* The item name in the title
+* Link to the item on any wotlk database (like wotlkdb.com or wowhead).

-Link:
+* Where it drops and/or which phase it becomes available